nuitrcs/regex_workshop/part1_answers.md

 Open the [blank example](regexr.com/5rddd).

 1. Write a regular expression to find any substrings consisting of a capital A, followed by any character, followed by a lower case a.
-For example, the regex should match both "Aca" and "Ada".
+For example, the regex should match both `Aca` and `Ada`.
 Type the last match in the chat.

 `A.a`